KTNC-TV: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

 On June 3, 2009, the FCC announced that KTNC would be one of 35 stations to go dark at the end of the transition from analog to digital broadcasts for full-power television stations in the United States on June 12, 2009.
 However, the station was transmitting a digital signal as of June 13, 2009.
 KTNC-TV shut down its analog signal, over UHF channel 42, on June 12.
-The station moved its digital signal from its pre-transition UHF channel 63, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to UHF channel 14, using PSIP to display KTNC-TV's virtual channel as 42 on digital television receivers.
+The station moved its digital signal from its pre-transition UHF channel 63, which was among the high band UHF channels (52-69) that were removed from broadcasting use as a result of the transition, to UHF channel 14, using virtual channel 42.